mark-watson/Java-AI-Book/manuscript/preface.md

 Code sharing is achieved by installing the code in your local maven repository, for example:

-        cd opennlp
+        cd Java-AI-Book-Code/opennlp
         mvn install

 Now, the code in the OpenNLP example is installed on your system.

 ## Software Licenses for Example Programs in this Book

 My example programs (i.e., the code I wrote) are licensed under the LGPL version 3 and the Apache 2.
 Use whichever of these two licenses that works better for you.
-I also use several open source libraries and their licenses are:
+I also use several open source libraries in the book examples and their licenses are:

 -   PowerLoom Reasoning: LGPL
 -   Jena Semantic Web: Apache 2